Reimbursement amounts (subsidies)

 It is important to keep track of the pay period dates.
 The Work Study dates may differ from payroll dates.

-If the student's pay period exceeds the approved end date in a given term, a reimbursement cannot be made.
+You won't be reimbursed if the student's pay period exceeds the approved end date in a given term.

 You may need to divide the student's pay into two requests to complete the process.
-(See example below.)
+(See example below under Approved hours for a Work Study project.)

 Approved hours for a Work Study project

-Each project has been approved for a given number of hours per term.
+Each project is approved for a given number of hours per term.
 It is important to track these hours as the reimbursement can only be made if the exact number of hours can be applied.

 If a project is approved for 225 hours in the Fall term and the student has worked 18 hours per week, by the 12th week the total hours worked by the student will be 216.
 In the next pay period, if the payroll request is for more than 9 hours (225 approved hours—216 already worked), the reimbursement cannot be processed.